 The Respiratory Therapist will teach breathing techniques that will help control dyspnea (shortness of breath) and trapped air.
 These techniques will be practiced at every session so that they will become comfortable with the method of breathing that will help when shortness of breath occurs.

 Each pulmonary rehabilitation session includes education.
 Lectures, handouts, and videos will be used.
 These educational materials will help with the understanding of health and how lung problem scan be better managed.
 Questions and discussion on every topic is highly encouraged.

 Throughout Pulmonary rehabilitation there will be the opportunity to meet with other members of the health care team including a Registered Dietician, Pharmacist, and Social Worker.

-Carol Laughery, RDLD, RN, will meet with you to discuss how nutrition plays a role in your overall pulmonary treatment plan.
+Our dietitian will meet with you to discuss how nutrition plays a role in your overall pulmonary treatment plan.
 Carol is a great resource for any nutritional questions.

-A pharmacist will discuss your medications with you and explain how each of them works to help you breathe.
+Our pharmacist will discuss your medications with you and explain how each of them works to help you breathe.
 During this session we encourage you to ask questions about all of your medication.